Ocean State Poets~~~Giving Voice

 In 2010, Ocean State Poets, a non-profit to further promote the reading and writing of poetry across Rhode Island, flowed out of a prior inspiration known as Power to the Poets, a community outreach program of volunteer poets, created by Rose Pearson, Creative Director of The Writers’ Circle, in September 2008 and continued in 2009-2010 under the aegis of Praying Mantis Press, a non-profit established by poet Heather Sullivan.

-More recently, we have expanded our mission, hoping to include as many Rhode Islanders as possible, by conducting poetry readings and workshops for community and public libraries, as well as other venues.
-Some of our members have served as judges for competitions, including Street Sight’s National Poetry Contest for the Homeless.
-We have also utilized the media: our volunteers have been featured on the radio and on television.
-We often invite poets from our various workshops to take part in these events.
+Then we expanded our mission, hoping to include as many Rhode Islanders as possible, by conducting poetry readings and workshops for community and public libraries, as well as other venues.
+Some of our members served as judges for competitions, including Street Sight’s National Poetry Contest for the Homeless.
+We also utilized the media: our volunteers were featured on the radio and on television.
+We often invited poets from our various workshops to take part in these events.

-Besides providing ongoing workshops for new and experienced poets, we have regularly produced chapbooks showcasing our participants’ work.
+Besides providing ongoing workshops for new and experienced poets, we regularly produced chapbooks showcasing our participants’ work.
 Butterfly Wings and Poems on Branches, both published by Salve Regina University and edited by an OSP member, were created with students in Salve’s Learning Unlimited Program.
 A Circle Of Writers: From Both Sides of the Wall features poets at the Men's Medium Security Prison.
-We hope to publish more collections in the future.

 Where We Are Now